Talk Time: Chipotle-fying Desi Food

 (Right) Rahul Vinod (L) and Sahil Rahman.

-What did you do in your day jobs before you
+What did you do in your day jobs before you started this concept?

 While RASA has been on our minds as an idea we first had back in high school, we did have other corporate careers before jumping in.
 Sahil and I both attended the Robert H. Smith School of Business at the University of Maryland, College Park, for our undergraduate degrees.
 Sahil started his career at Deloitte working as a corporate strategy consultant.
 After Deloitte, he briefly worked in the education space at a global education startup.
 I pursued a career in investment banking working in debt capital markets at BNP Paribas in New York City.

 Are there any foodies in the family?
-How did that
+How did that influence you?

 Our fathers are business partners and restaurateurs.
 They started their first restaurant together 26 years ago in Rockville, MD, called Bombay Bistro.
 We are both 27 years old, so we quite literally grew up in the restaurant business, surrounded by food.